romanbrancato/CameraXProject/index.md

 ## CameraX Project Tutorial
 *It should be noted that features not pertaining to the camera will not be covered.
-This mainly pertains to any xml aspects.*
+This mainly pertains to any xml elements.* <br>
-*Additionally all imports that were used in my project are included in the code blocks, you may end up not needing as many*
+*Additionally all imports that were used in my project are included in the code blocks, you may end up not needing some depending on how much is implemented.*
 ### Initial Setup

 Create a new android project using an empty activity.
 Make sure "Minimum SDK" is set to 21 or higher.
-(CameraX is not supported below API Level 21) <br>
+* CameraX is not supported below API Level 21 <br>

-In the newly created build.gradle file for the Module add the following inside of dependencies{} block<br>
+In the newly created build.gradle file for the Module add the following inside of dependencies{} block:
 ```
   def camerax_version = "1.1.0-beta01"
   implementation "androidx.camera:camera-core:${camerax_version}"